Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Introduction

 \subsection{Structure of this paper}

 We will analyze the dependence of the x-ray generation on geometry of ICS in increasing levels of complexity, illustrated by Fig.~\ref{fig:structureofpaper}.
 We start in Sec.~\ref{sec:head-on ics} by describing ICS in a head-on geometry using a collisional model.
-We first consider the collision between pencil beams, i.e. in the approximation of perfectly parallel beams (1 in Fig.~\ref{fig:structureofpaper}).
-Next, we analyze the more realistic situation of a focused laser pulse and a pencil electron beam (2 in Fig.~\ref{fig:structureofpaper}) and find the optimized interaction spot size and a corresponding optimized bunch charge.\\
+We first consider the collision between pencil beams, i.e. in the approximation of perfectly parallel beams (\Circled{1} in Fig.~\ref{fig:structureofpaper}).
+Next, we analyze the more realistic situation of a focused laser pulse and a pencil electron beam (\Circled{2} in Fig.~\ref{fig:structureofpaper}) and find the optimized interaction spot size and the corresponding optimized bunch charge.\\

-In Sec.~\ref{sec:GrazingAngleICS}, we analyze ICS under arbitrary interaction angles.
+In Sec.~\ref{sec:GrazingAngleICS}, we analyze ICS for arbitrary interaction angles.
 This is the most novel part of the paper.
-A proper analysis of this geometry requires a treatment in a covariant framework and reveals in several subtle effects.
-Again, we the situation of two pencil beams (3 in Fig.~\ref{fig:structureofpaper}) subsequently the situation of a focused laser pulse and a pencil electron beam (4 in Fig.~\ref{fig:structureofpaper}).
-We derive closed form analytical expressions for the parameters that define interaction geometry which optimize the x-ray brilliance in a grazing angle geometry.
-We find that a shallow co-propagating interaction angle -- a \textit{grazing angle geometry} -- can be favorable compared to a head-on geometry, especially for generation of soft x-rays.\\
+A proper analysis of this geometry requires a treatment in a covariant framework.
+Again, we first analyze the situation of two pencil beams (\Circled{3} in Fig.~\ref{fig:structureofpaper}).
+Subsequently, we investigate the combination of a focused laser pulse and a pencil electron beam (\Circled{4} in Fig.~\ref{fig:structureofpaper}).
+We derive closed form analytical expressions for the laser focal spot size and the electron bunch charge, which optimize the x-ray brilliance in a grazing angle geometry.
+We find that a shallow co-propagating interaction angle -- a \textit{grazing angle geometry} -- can be favorable compared to a head-on geometry, especially for the generation of soft x-rays.\\